-{\bf Remark 12.} Once we have {\stampatello fixed any} arbitrary $F:\N \rightarrow \C$, we know, from a result of Hildebrand dated 1984, that {\stampatello there exists a} $\RamaExp$ for $F$; actually, it is a {\stampatello finite} Ramanujan Expansion (see [C2]), {\stampatello but not a fixed-length one} (see [C0]); for a complete exposition, with full details, of this very interesting result, see Appendix in [C3]. $\diamond$
+{\bf Remark 12.} Once {\stampatello fixed} $F:\N \rightarrow \C$, a result of Hildebrand dated 1984 finds {\stampatello a} $\RamaExp$ for $F$; actually, a {\stampatello finite} one [C2],[CM], {\stampatello but not a fixed-length one} [C0]; a complete exposition, of this result with full details, is in the Appendix of [C3]. $\diamond$

-From these Remarks and the results in this paper, it is evident that {\stampatello it's worthy to study the diverting-values Correlations} $\underline{\hbox{\stampatello and}}$ {\stampatello the $\sQ-$Monochromatic ones}, that {\stampatello may have a particular structure, useful to prove asymptotic Formul\ae}.
+From these Remarks and the results in this paper, especially Corollary 2 added in version 2 (while previous Corollary 2 is now Proposition 2), it is evident that our approach is still very fertile, even in very general results: compare Proposition 1, for very general arithmetic functions; however, {\stampatello diverting-values Correlations} $\underline{\hbox{\stampatello and}}$ {\stampatello the $\sQ-$Monochromatic ones} are still worthy to study !